-The Tile is small and compact and pairing it via Bluetooth is a cinch.
-The app is intuitive and easy to use and up front costs for the device are low.
+The Tile is small and compact, and pairing it via Bluetooth is a cinch.
+The app is intuitive and easy to use and up-front costs for the device are low.
 The sleek Tile is a great choice for tracking virtually anything.

 Battery can't be recharged or replaced so it will only last about a year.
-You also need to keep the app running in the background for phone tracking purposes.

 Even though cell phones are wireless devices, we still can’t cut the cord when it comes to them.
 When we’re separated from our phones, it’s a nerve-wracking experience.
 Not only do phones chronicle our lives and keep us organized, the thought of replacing an expensive device can be stressful as well.
 That’s why phone finders are worth every penny.
 The peace of mind that comes from knowing you can locate your phone in seconds saves time and energy.

-Phone finders are a two-device systems that include a remote and a finder.
+Phone finders are two-device systems that include a remote and a finder.
 The remote can be kept in your wallet or attached to your keys.
 If you’re separated from your phone, you can activate the remote to “ring” the finder attached to your phone.

 Operation: The two-device Bluetooth system of phone finders makes it easy to locate your phone.
 Once you open the package, you’ll need to download the finder’s app, pair your remote to the finder, and do a trial run to make sure all features are working.
 To find or “ring” your phone, press the button on your remote to activate the beeping sound on the finder.

 Range: For the ring to work, you’ll need to be within range, which is between 90 and 300 feet, depending on the model.
 Don’t want to risk being out of range?
 Some phone finders have separation alerts that go off when your remote is too far from the finder.
 The alert continues until you return to a desirable range or until you disable it.
 Another option, in the event you’re out of range, is using a phone finder that has an online community of members who can help each other locate lost devices in their immediate area.